sipsuru/fiddler-everywhere-patch-automated/README.md

     > Causion: The action won't upload patched app as release for now.
 So you've to manually check if a new version is patched (everyday) by refering artifact section of the runned actions.
   - If Telerik has uploaded a new version, if it's patched in a continuous trigger, download the artifact named like `Fiddler-Everywhere-VX.X.X-Patched-Maual-Dispatched`
   - Extract it.
 Run it

+  > [!WARNING]
-  > Important, we highly reccomend you to disable this workflow patch as it consume a lot of resources from github action runners!
+  > We highly reccomend you to disable this workflow patch as it consume a lot of resources from github action runners! & you won't like a lot's of workflow runs too.

+> [!NOTE]
-Note: For Generic `Linux` and `MacOS` instructions, use [source repository](https://github.com/msojocs/fiddler-everywhere-enhance)
+> For Generic `Linux` and `MacOS` instructions, use [source repository](https://github.com/msojocs/fiddler-everywhere-enhance)

+> [!CAUTION]
-Please don't use this patch for illegal matters.
+> Please don't use this patch for illegal matters.
 And we'd love if you can buy and support the officials: [Please Support](https://www.telerik.com/purchase/fiddler)